bhisaac/5eFP/5eFP-SRD.md

 >>
 >> You can spend these points to fuel various ki features.
 You start knowing three such features: Flurry of Blows, Patient Defense, and Step of the Wind.
 >>
->> When you spend a ki point, it is unavailable until you finish a short rest or until the end of the game session, at the end of which you draw all of your expended ki back into yourself.
-You must spend half the short rest meditating to regain your ki points.
+>> When you spend a ki point, it is unavailable until you finish a rest or until the end of the game session, at the end of which you draw all of your expended ki back into yourself.
+You must spend half the rest meditating to regain your ki points.
+Once you spend 1 or more ki, you cannot spend any more ki until the beginning of your next turn.
 >>
 >> Some of your ki features require your target to make an ability check to resist the feature’s effects.
 The ki DC is calculated as follows:
 >>
 >> **Ki DC** = 10 +  WIS
 >>
->> **Flurry of Blows.** Immediately after you take the Attack action on your turn, you can spend 1 ki point to make two unarmed strikes as a bonus action.
+>> **Flurry of Blows.** Immediately after you take the Attack action on your turn, you can spend 1 ki point to make two unarmed strikes.
 >>
->> **Patient Defense.** You can spend 1 ki point to take the Dodge action as a bonus action on your turn.
+>> **Patient Defense.** You can spend 1 ki point to take the Dodge action on your turn without discarding your action.
 >>
->> **Step of the Wind.** You can spend 1 ki point to take the Disengage or Dash action as a bonus action on your turn, and your jump distance is doubled for the turn.
+>> **Step of the Wind.** You can spend 1 ki point to take the Disengage or Dash action on your turn without discarding your action, and your jump distance is doubled for the turn.
 >>
 > #### Unarmored Movement
 >> Your speed increases by 2 while you are not wearing armor or wielding a shield.